- Switching Electricity Providers

 As part of its 2018 Retail Energy Competition Review2, the Australian Energy Market Commission (AEMC) found that while new providers are entering the market, this competition is not delivering expected benefits to energy users.

 With annual electricity bills for small businesses increasing between 5-28% in the second half of 20172, there’s no doubt that rising energy costs are taking a toll on small businesses across Australia.

 If you’re a new business or have recently moved premises, your energy provider may use the historical energy usage3 of that site to estimate your annual usage.
 If your business is very different to the one located at that premises prior to you, it’s a good idea to conduct an energy assessment as soon as you can after moving in.

 Small businesses pay more for energy than consumers4, and generally use more of it.
 For this reason, it’s critical that business owners have a clear picture of their energy usage and understand their energy bill fully.

-You may be able to achieve significant cost savings for your business simply by ensuring that you’re on the right energy plan, or using iSelect’s energy comparison service to find a new one.
+You may be able to achieve significant cost savings for your business simply by ensuring that you’re on an energy plan that’s suitable for you, or using iSelect’s energy comparison service to find a new one from our range of providers*.
 The first step to better understanding your energy usage is to conduct an energy assessment to find out where your business uses the most energy.